-&lt;sup>33 The following modifications to recitals 16 are proposed to address the suggestions made by delegations:
+The following additional modifications to recitals 16 are proposed to clarify the definition of victims of terrorism and their family members:

-(16) Member States should adopt specific measures of protection, support and assistance responding to the specific needs of victims of terrorism, in accordance with Directive 2012/29/EU of the European Parliament and the Council[1] and as further qualified and deepened-by this Directive.
+(16) Member States should adopt specific measures of protection, support and assistance responding to the specific needs of victims of terrorism, in accordance with Directive 2012/29/EU of the European Parliament and the Council and as further qualified and deepened by this Directive.
 Victims of terrorism are those defined in Article 4 2 of Directive 2012/29/EU being a natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a terrorist offence, and family members of a person whose death was directly caused by a terrorist offence and who have suffered harm as a result of that person's death.
 The measures to be taken by Member States should ensure that in the event of a terrorist attack, the victims of terrorism will obtain emotional and psychological support, including trauma support and counselling, and any relevant legal, practical or financial information and advice.
-Family members of victims of terrorism, as defined in Article 2 of Directive 2012/29/EU, have access to victim support services and protection measures in accordance with Directive 2012/29/EU.[2]
+Family members of surviving victims of terrorism, as defined in Article 2 of Directive 2012/29/EU have access to victim support services and protection measures in accordance with Directive 2012/29/EU-